precice/tutorials/quickstart/README.md

     ```

 If you prefer to easily try everything in an isolated environment, you may prefer using our [demo virtual machine](https://precice.org/installation-vm.html).

+{% note %}
+We are assuming here that the latest `master` branches refer to the latest releases, and that they all work together.
+This might not be the case in transition periods after a major preCICE release (e.g., v2 to v3).
+Versions that are guaranteed to work together are described in the [preCICE Distribution](https://precice.org/installation-distribution.html).
+{% endnote %}

 ## Case setup